ZachParent/wet-net/README.md

 Our project uses uv to manage dependencies in a reproducible way.
 See [Installing uv](https://docs.astral.sh/uv/getting-started/installation/) documentation for installation instructions.

 > [!TIP]
 > You can skip the rest of the setup if you just want to run the scripts and see the project in action!
-Run `uvx https://github.com/ZachParent/wet-net.git --help` to see the available commands in the CLI.
+Run `uvx wet-net --help` to see the available commands in the CLI.
+This will install the latest release of the project from PyPI in an isolated virtual environment.

 ### 2. Clone the repository